stkrolikiewicz/to-do-list/README.md

 # to-do-list
-A NodeJS, Express &amp; MySQL simple CRUD app used for manipulating list of tasks
+A NodeJS, Express &amp; MySQL CRUD app used for manipulating list of tasks